boazbk/tcs/lec_03_computation.md

 We can define algorithms informally as follows:

 ::: {.quote }
-__Informal definition of an algorithm:__ An _Algorithm_ is a set of instructions of how to compute an output from an input by following a sequence of "elementary steps".
+__Informal definition of an algorithm:__ An _algorithm_ is a set of instructions for how to compute an output from an input by following a sequence of "elementary steps".

 An algorithm $A$ _computes_ a function $F$ if for every input $x$, if we follow the instructions of $A$ on the input $x$, we obtain the output $F(x)$.
 :::